 Searx

 Searx is a bit different from other search engines here.
 It’s openly a metasearch engine, gathering results from 83 other sources (including Qwant and Startpage).
-Secondly, it was made by massive privacy nerds, and, as such, there’s no central Searx page: anyone can run a public instance.
+Secondly, it was made by massive privacy nerds, which means you can inspect the source code on github.
+Plus, anyone can run a public instance.
 And the instances are a necessity since Google has started blocking some of them.

 You can set some preferences for the search engines, which will be stored on a cookie on your device rather than anywhere else.
 You can also use specific commands that allow you to draw results from a single specific engine rather than all of them.